Alternate Rogue

 Devious Training

-• If you have Exploit Dice from another source, you only gain one Exploit Die equal to your other Exploit Dice.
+- If you have Exploit Dice from another feature, you gain one Exploit Die equal in size to your other Exploit Dice.

 Roguish Initiate